jmswaney/thesis/source/11_chapter_2.md

 ### SHIELD Processing

-Preservation of mouse brain hemispheres were carried out according to the previously published SHIELD protocol (3).
+Preservation of mouse brain hemispheres were carried out according to the previously published SHIELD protocol.
 Mice were transcardially perfused with ice-cold PBS and then with the SHIELD perfusion solution.
 Dissected brains or organs were incubated in the same perfusion solution at 4 °C for 48 h.
 Tissues were then transferred to the SHIELD-OFF solution (1X PBS containing 10% (w/v)